DadeOrsu/DSS_answers/Part3.md

 Virtualization abstracts the hardware of computer into several "virtual" computers (virtual machines):

 - Each virtual computer (in general) identical to the underlying one
-- It provides as independet execution environment in which an operating system (but even an application) can run
+- It provides an independet execution environment in which an operating system (but even an application) can run
 - A single physicial computer can host multiple operating systems, each in its own virtual machine

 Analogy with the layers of an operating system: